Zefyrus94/progettoSiw2017/README.md

-Project for the "Web Information Systems" course project for the 2016-2017 academic year.
+"Web Information Systems" course project for the 2016-2017 academic year.

 Instructions to run the project